sixi0828/OSUM/README.md

 ## License Agreement

 We use the Apache 2.0 license.
 Researchers and developers are free to use the codes and model weights of our OSUM, even for commercial use.
-Check the license at LICENSE for more details.
+Check the license at [LICENSE.txt](LICENSE.txt) for more details.
 <br>

 ## Citation